arupadhyay25/MyFitnessPal-App-Clone/README.md

 ![bmi](https://user-images.githubusercontent.com/105644684/199644905-e847ab86-224b-45ac-93b2-a73226ca5c29.JPG)

 ### End Notes 📑
-In this project we were tried to achieve a near to perfect clone of the original website as much as possible with very limited knowledge of javascript & css.
+-In this project I tried to achieve a near to perfect clone of the original website as much as possible with very limited knowledge of javascript & css.
 This entire journey of has given ume experiences and I have learned lots of things by applying to the real website and it gave us a lot of confidence.

+-It Was Selected In top 4 project among 1000 students.

 ### Limitations:
 All pages are not responsive yet , those pages are might not be properly visible on small screen devices.